ipfs/ipfs-blog/src/_blog/a-guide-to-ipfs-connectivity-in-web-browsers.md

 await ipfs.swarm.connect('/dns4/ipfs.thedisco.zone/tcp/4430/wss/p2p/12D3KooWChhhfGdB9GJy1GbhghAAKCUR99oCymMEVS4eUcEy67nt');
 ```

-If you're looking to do your own client without copying the example, ensure you're also communicating with the announce channel, which is described under "Advertising".
+If you're looking to do your own client without copying the example, ensure you're also communicating with the announce channel, which is described under [Advertising](#advertising).
 The relevant code in the chat demo is this (simplified):

 ```javascript
 var ipfs; // store the IPFS node you're using in this variable